Jason-fos/gloves-off-boxing-quiz/README.md

 ## Credits

 ### Media
-- All images taken from pexels.com
+- All images were taken from pexels.com.
-- W3CSchools.com was used for compatability of form components
+- W3CSchools.com was used for better understanding of compatability of form elements and responsive grid design.
-- Questions formthe quiz came from (https://www.radiotimes.com/ quizzes/pub-quiz-boxing)
+- Questions for the quiz came from (https://www.radiotimes.com/ quizzes/pub-quiz-boxing).

 ### Code
-- 404 page was built using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+- 404 page was built using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).
+- W3CSchools.com was used for better understanding of compatability of form elements and responsive grid design.

 ## Acknowledgements
 I would like to take the opportunity to thank: